 Visit our Nature Preserves

-Angelica Creek Park
+Parque Angelica Creek

 In 2013, Berks Nature entered into a unique lease agreement with the City of Reading.
 In this partnership, we agreed to share management responsibility for the 100-acre Angelica Creek Park with the City and Alvernia University.
 With this lease in place, Berks Nature opened The Nature Place: a LEED Gold certified nature center for Reading and a headquarters for Berks Nature.